Yes, America's anchorman is away and he'll be back Wednesday.

 I think that's a complete waste of time.

-If you go to um if you go to a lot of uh European countries like Germany, Germany uh the the uh they stay in college till 34 and uh they take early retirement at 47, and they're surprised that they can't make that arithmetic add up.
+If you go to a lot of European countries, like Germany, Germany, they stay in college till 34 and they take early retirement at 47.

-In fact, they more or less do that already, because too many people go to college, so it'll become in effect uh an excuse to teach in college what they teach should teach in middle school.
+So it'll become, in effect, an excuse to teach in college what they should teach in middle school.

-But anyway, Obama, as uh Rush was talking about a couple of days ago, has basically nationalized college loans.
+But anyway, Obama, as Rush was talking about a couple of days ago, has basically nationalized college loans.

-Because at uh the the Obama plan for you is that everything should be bureaucracy.
+You'd be better off going and getting a job at the DMV because the Obama plan for you is that everything should be bureaucracy.

 If you work for the government bureaucracy, you get your student loans forgiven, you get more vacation, you get earlier retirement on more pay.

-If you look at what every single thing that Obama does has in common, it's uh prioritizing and rewarding government and bureaucracy at the expense of the poor boobs who have to pay for all of it.
+If you look at what every single thing that Obama does has in common, it's prioritizing and rewarding government and bureaucracy at the expense of the poor boobs who have to pay for all of it.

 Mark Stein in for rush on the EIB network.

-But I mean it's true.
+But I mean, it's true.

 It's true.

-You know, it is it is uh it's uh it's simply a fact.
+You know, it is simply a fact.

 Leo, you're live on the Rush Limbaugh Show.